AnicetusCer/pex/README.md

 ### Other useful keys

-- `library_roots` – one or more absolute paths containing your movie files.
-Use forward slashes on every OS (e.g., `D:/Media/Movies`, `/mnt/nas/movies`).
-- `cache_dir` – move the poster/manifest/ffprobe cache elsewhere; relative paths are resolved relative to the repo root.
+- `cache_dir` – move the poster/owned/UI cache elsewhere; relative paths are resolved relative to the repo root.
-- `ffprobe_cmd` – explicit path to `ffprobe` when it is not on `PATH`.
-Accepts either `"C:/Tools/ffmpeg/bin/ffprobe.exe"` or `/usr/bin/ffprobe`.
 - `omdb_api_key` – replace the bundled demo key (`thewdb`) with your personal OMDb key to avoid rate limits.
 - `log_level` – override the default tracing verbosity (`trace` → most verbose).